Mandatory Danish tax consolidation

 The scope of the thin capitalisation rule, as mentioned above, regarding tax exemption for the creditor to cover the circumstance when a foreign subsidiary’s interest deductions are limited under other EU/EEA member states’ thin capitalisation rules, is expanded.

 Exemption cannot exceed the interest deduction restriction in the case where both companies would have been Danish tax residents.

 Earnings before interest, taxes, depreciation, and amortisation (EBITDA)

-The existing EBIT rule that might restrict the deduction of financial expenses has been substituted by a new EBITDA rule according to which the deduction of net financial expenses exceeding DKK 22.3 million is limited to an amount equalling 30% of the company’s EBITDA.
+The previous EBIT rule that might restrict the deduction of financial expenses has been substituted by a new earnings before interest, taxes and depreciation, and amortisation (EBITDA) rule according to which the deduction of net financial expenses exceeding DKK 22.3 million is limited to an amount equalling 30% of the company’s EBITDA.
 The EBITDA rule applies to interest expenses that are not disallowed by either the interest rate cap rule or the thin capitalisation rule.
 Foundations and associations are covered by the EBITDA rule, while financial institutions are not.
 The EBITDA rule provides, among others, that:

 - deduction for exceeding borrowing costs is reduced to 30% of EBITDA

 - however, the exceeding borrowing costs up to DKK 22.3 million can be fully deducted (subject to restriction under the thin capitalisation rule)